libekonst/chillout/README.md

 When a user opens the app, he requests this file from ```https://kostaslib.github.io/chillout/src/radios.json```.

 #### Editing The Radio Sources
-To edit the radios.json file and have different radios in the DOM, you have to let the app know where to find the updated radios.json file.
-The file is also served by the local development server, so to request it from there:
+To load different radios in the DOM, you have to edit the radios.json file and let the app know where to find the updated version.
+During development, request the file from the local dev server:

 * Navigate to the [populateDOM.js](https://github.com/KostasLib/chillout/blob/master/src/js/populateDOM.js) file, find the ```requestJSON()``` function and replace the ```requestURL``` variable's value with ```'http://localhost:mySocket/src/radios.json';```.
 * Make sure to change ```localhost:mySocket``` to your local development server's address and socket.